Heat transfer in a one-dimensional harmonic crystal in a viscous environment subjected to an external heat supply: Mathematical formulation

 To take into account non-zero classical initial conditions, one needs to add the corresponding singular terms (in the form of a linear combination of $\delta(t)$ and its derivatives) to the right-hand sides of the corresponding equations \cite{Vladimirov1971}.

-Let us note that obtained equation \eqref{30} for the covariance variables is a determenistic one.
+\NEW{Let us note that equation \eqref{30} is a determenistic equation}.
 What is also important is that \eqref{30} is a closed equation.
 Thus the thermal processes do not depend on any property of the cumulative distribution functions for the displacements and the particle velocities other than the covariance variables used above.